 EGOIST - Rumored for some time as the M-Spec or Spec M GT-R, Nissan announced the GT-R EGOIST in October 2010.
 The EGOIST GT-R offers no performance advantage in comparison with other GT-Rs and is designed to offer a higher level of exclusivity and refinement.
 Among the changes to the EGOIST include a new pearl white color, as well as new custom interior trim options.
 Note that some SpecV features, such as the wheels and exhaust, are available on the EGOIST.
 The EGOIST is offered in the Japanese, Euro, and Middle Eastern markets.

 GT-R Club Track Edition - In October 2010, Nissan announced the Club Track Edition GT-R. Featuring extensive ECM and TCM modifications (including ABS and VDC reprogramming), the Club Track GT-R runs two way adjustible Bilstein dampers on revised suspension geometry with a modified front bumper.
 On the inside, the Club Track GT-R has a racing harness, single Bride Seat, a fire suppression system, and a Nismo datalogging setup.
 Power output is rated unchanged and the Club Track also features Dunlop Direzza "long life" racing slicks.
-This car is not intended on being driven on the street and is not delivered in street legalized form.
+This car also includes new transmission logic for faster shifting.
+It is not intended on being driven on the street however, and is not delivered in street legalized form.
 It is offered in the Japanese domestic market.

 GT-R RC - In January 2011, Nissan announced the GT-R RC, which is a Racing Competition GT-R. The RC GT-R is not a street legal GT-R and lacks a full interior.
 It is caged and has race-oriented modifications to the braking system, suspension, and chassis- with the inclusion of a full roll cage.
 The exterior is extensively modified to improve cooling to both intercoolers/radiators as well as brakes.
 The RC features an airjack system and has custom designed Yokohama Advan 20" slick race tires.

-GT-R "For Track PacK" - In November 2011 Nissan Announced the for TRACK PACK" as a customized option for RHD markets.
-Jointly developed with NordRing company in Japan, it features Special suspension, air guides for brake cooling (front and rear) with front spoiler with carbon air ducts. and aluminum-alloy wheels made by Rays For reducing the car's weight, this edition is made in a two-seat configuration.
-Also adopted are combination seats made with genuine leather and high-grip fabric.
+GT-R "For Track Pack” - In November 2011 Nissan Announced the for TRACK PACK" as a customized option for RHD markets.
+The product of a joint development between Nissan Japan and NordRing, a company owned by the GT-R program’s lead test driver at the time, Toshio Suzuki, the Track Pack features dedicated shocks and springs, air guides for brake cooling (front and rear), a front spoiler with carbon air ducts, and aluminum-alloy wheels made by Rays.
+For reducing the car's weight, this edition is made in a two-seat configuration, incorporating the GT-R Spec V’s rear seat delete setup.
+Also adopted are front seats made with genuine leather and high-grip fabric.